 Claver-Carone was the U.S. official driving the diplomatic standoff with China at the IDB.
-As the top White House official for Latin America, he was also the architect of “America Crece,” (America Rising), a program that sought to curb the inroads being made by China in Latin America, where it has displaced the U.S. as the top trading partner in countries such as Argentina, Brazil, and Chile.
+As the top White House official for Latin America, he was also the architect of “America Rising,” a program that sought to curb the inroads being made by China in Latin America, where it has displaced the U.S. as a top trading partner in countries such as Argentina, Brazil, and Chile.

 According to the IDB document, on Sept.
 19, 2019, traffic to the IDB website surged to more than four times normal levels, forcing the main website and publications page offline.
 At first, the bank defended itself by blocking individual IP addresses.

 But then “the attackers switched tactics and started to throw requests from more than 15,000 IP addresses spread throughout China,” according to the internal document.
 “By Tuesday 24th evening all income traffic from China was blocked, a decision the allowed us to come back online.”